JBthePenguin/OpenFoodFacts/README.md

 Select the category that you want to search with the number...
 ![list down categoiries](/screenshots/down_cat_prod.png)

-... after you can choose to go in a down category, or come back to the main menu, OR ...
+### ....
 ![list product](/screenshots/product_1.png)

-Choice B: here you can choose to go in a down category, come back to the main menu, see all products without down categories or directly see all the products inside this category.
+**Choice B**: here you can choose to go in a down or up category, come back to the main menu, see all products without down categories or directly see all the products inside this category.
 I think it's better to go first in some down categories before selecting a product, but you can do what you want at this step !!!
 ![list product](/screenshots/product_2.png)
 ##### 2.1.2 Choose a product
 ![choose product](/screenshots/choose_prod.png)